Auddity/Stat-Tracker-App/README.md

 - Calculate Imported Yardage & Par Totals, Display

 - Calculate score inputs and display Totals

+- When getting golfers from storage
+  - ask for new foursome?
+  - have ability to search and get golfers data then add it to the DOM?
+  - Add new player?

 - Add success/error message after submission (football).
 - Change DOM population from a page reload (football).